 Breanna Stewart, the MVP of the last Olympic tournament, won her second WNBA MVP award in 2023.
 A'ja Wilson, another star of the Tokyo Games, won her second league MVP award in 2022 and has helped lead her Las Vegas Aces to back-to-back WNBA championships.

-That Las Vegas Aces team also includes Olympic roster hopefuls Chelsea Gray, Kelsey Plum and Jackie Young.
-All three women played at the Tokyo Olympics, though Gray was the only one to make the 5-on-5 team.
+That Las Vegas Aces team also includes Olympic team members Chelsea Gray, Kelsey Plum and Jackie Young.
+All three women played at the Tokyo Games, though Gray was the only one to make the 5-on-5 team.
 Plum and Young were part of the United States' gold medal-winning 3x3 squad.

 Waiting in the wings is college basketball star Caitlin Clark.
-The Iowa Hawkeyes sharpshooter, who has become a national sensation, broke the NCAA women's scoring record this season and was selected as the No. 1 overall pick in the WNBA draft.
-However, the likelihood of the 22-year-old joining Team USA in Paris is up in the air given that she has yet to play for or train with the senior national team.
+The former Iowa Hawkeyes sharpshooter, who has become a national sensation, broke the NCAA women's scoring record last season and was selected as the No. 1 overall pick in the WNBA draft.
+However Clark, who has yet to play for or train with the senior national team, was not named to the Olympic roster.